StanfordVL/behavior-website/_pages/benchmark-guide.md

 featured_image: /assets/img/behavior/run.jpeg
 ---

-BEHAVIOR includes all challenging aspects of robotics and embodied AI: perception, decision making and control.
-In a nutshell, BEHAVIOR agents are tasked with fulfilling 100 activities in household environments based on the information acquired by its onboard sensors using the interactions enabled by its physical body.
+BEHAVIOR includes all challenging aspects of robotics and embodied AI: perception, decision making and control: agents are have to perform 100 activities in household environments based on the information acquired by its onboard sensors using the interactions enabled by its physical body.
-The following includes additional details about the setup.
--

 {% include components/benchmark_features/behavior_details.html %}
 {% include components/benchmark_features/behavior_setups.html %}